theimowski/SAFE-TodoMVC-workshop/README.md

 There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
 There's a nice "REST Client" extension for VS Code which integrates with this file.
 Alternatively you can use any other HTTP client of your preference (Postman etc.)

+#### Rainbow Brackets extensions

+This is another VS Code extension that helps when working with Fable and React - it will colour corresponding opening and close brackets, making it easier to keep track of brackets depth.

 Then you have two options of installing prerequisites: **Installing locally** or using **Remote Container**.

 ### Installing locally